 The Draftsman Board Detail View feature allows a defined area of a drawing to be brought out to a floating, magnified view of its detail.
-Board Detail Views may be added all graphical board views, including the Assembly View, Fabrication View, Section View, and Drill Drawing View.
+Board Detail Views may be added to the Assembly View, Fabrication View, Section View, and Drill Drawing View.

 To place a Detailed View, select the Place » Board Detail View command or click the icon on the Active Bar at the top of the workspace.
 The placement procedure is as follows:

 - Click a point on the drawing to specify the center of the target Detail View area.